 How to file a complaint:

-- Complete the Complaint Against Personnel Form #1715.
-All forms may be printed from our web site, picked up at a district station, or mailed to you.
+- Submit a complaint through the Public Portal or by completing the Complaint Against Personnel Form #1715.
+Paper forms may be picked up at a district station, or mailed to you.
 Complaints may be filed by phone or in-person.
 Your complaint will be acknowledged in a timely manner upon receipt.

 - Complainants will be updated by the assigned investigator every 30 days on the status of the investigation.
 You may contact the Internal Affairs Division at 410-313-5800 at any time to receive an update.

 - At the conclusion of the investigation, the investigator will contact you to inform you that the investigation has been forwarded to the appropriate command for review and disposition.

 - The final disposition can take up to 105 days to complete and may be extended, if circumstances outside of HCPD’s control require.
 The final disposition will be provided to you via certified mail from Internal Affairs.

 As a complainant, you will receive a fair, impartial and thorough investigation.

 Download a copy of the department's Internal Affairs Process

 (in Spanish) (in Korean)